GeoDS/GNNFoodFlow/README.md

 National Science Foundation (NSF) funded AI institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment (ICICLE) (OAC 2112606)

 ### Future Work
-- Extending the model to handle inter-county trade flow predictions
+- Extending the model to handle inter-county food trade flow predictions
-- Refining the model to capture more granular trade patterns
+- Refining the model to capture more granular food trade patterns
-- Implementing visualization tools for inter-county trade networks
+- Implementing visualization tools for inter-county food trade networks